Behnam-sn/Castle-Docusaurus/docs/general-programming/apis/protocols/soap/xsd-notes.md

 The information in the XSD is used to verify if each element, attribute or data type in the document matches its description.

+An XSD is similar to earlier XML schema languages,
+Such as Document Type Definition (DTD),
+But it is a more powerful alternative as it provides greater control over the XML structure.

+### XML schema details

+In general, a schema is an abstract representation of an object's characteristics and relationship to other objects in a document.

+An XML schema represents the relationships between the attributes and elements of an XML object.

+The process of creating a schema involves analyzing the document's structure and defining each structural element encountered.
+For example, a schema for a document describing a website would define a website element, a webpage element and other elements that describe possible content divisions within any page on that site.
+These elements are defined within a set of tags in HTML and also in XML.

 ## Features

 The purpose of an XML Schema is to define the legal building blocks of an XML document: